Eliza-908/bootstrap/README.md

 The development repo will be a <a href="https://help.github.com/articles/fork-a-repo">fork</a> of the staging repo.

-Pull requests from initiated from the development branch will be checked and integrated with the staging branch.
+Pull requests from initiated from the development branch will be checked and <a href="https://help.github.com/articles/merging-a-pull-request">merged</a> with the staging branch.
 The development branch should remain in sync with the staging branch.

-If a pull request requires modification, then migration to production will only occur if the staging and development repos are in sync.
+If a merged pull request requires modification, then migration to production will only occur if the staging and development repos are in sync.

 ####Get latest copy of the "origin" == pbogden/bootstrap